May 7, 2024

 Remember to check that your licence is valid.
 In summary, most licences are valid for the first 6 months of living in Spain.
 European licences continue to be valid, as do some others.
 You can find out more by reading our Typical non-Spanish article here: Do I need an international driver’s license in Spain?

 Did you know that many licences need to be changed over to a Spanish licence (which of course will also be valid throughout Europe) after 6 months?
 This now includes UK licences.
-If you need to know how to change your driving licence in Spain, check out our blog here.
+Learn how to change your driving licence in Spain.

 So, when you’re ready to get motoring you need to check that you have the required documents in your car.
 In Spain, it’s compulsory to carry certain documents in your car.
 If the police stop you, they will expect you to have them and not carrying these documents could mean a fine ranging from 10€ for not carrying your licence, to 500€ for your documents not being valid, as well as being prosecuted for a serious offence.
 Below, we will share the documents you need to have in your car, and some that we recommend you carry as well, even if they’re not mandatory.